 In addition to turning over the landing page each week with a new promo, Joseph Paulding, FX vp social media, had told THR that the marketing campaign would also be stretching its tentacles out into the real world, similar to the Comic-Con stunt that announced the season title and kicked off the website.
 "Our intention is to dovetail [the campaign] at various points into real-life engagement," he said.
 "Through various mechanisms, we'll unlock content to reveal more information about the season."

-The website now allows users to guess the code that will unlock the final piece of this week's content.
-At the activation in Philadelphia Friday, fans were shown a patch bearing the code: fearistheenemy.
+The website later allows users to guess the code that will unlock the final piece of this week's content.
+At the activation in Philadelphia on Friday, fans were shown a patch bearing the code: fearistheenemy.

 The code unlocks yet another snippet of a script, which appears to be referencing season four favorite Twisty, the deranged murderous clown and inspiration to eventual serial killer Dandy Mott (Finn Wittrock).
 Murphy had previously teased Twisty's return this season on his Instagram.

-Attendees were also treated to themed content from the upcoming season, some of which can be seen in the images below.
+Attendees were also treated to themed content from the upcoming season, some of which were captured on social media, example here.

 Each week appears to be escalating on the horror scale, with the fifth homepage overhaul now coming with a seizure warning due to the intense flashing images.